-The DataPlatform class encapsulates behavior specific to a database platform (such as, Oracle, Sybase, DBase), and provides the protocol for EclipseLink to access this behavior
+The DataPlatform class encapsulates behavior specific to a database platform (such as, Oracle, Sybase, DBase), and provides the protocol for EclipseLink to access this behavior in org.eclipse.persistence.config.TargetServer.
+The name of the application server you wish to use can be specified with the eclipselink.target-server.persistence unit property.

 EclipseLink provides a variety of database-specific platforms that let you customize your project for your target database.
-For a list of supported database platforms, see org.eclipse.persistence.config.TargetDatabase class and Database Support.
+For a list of supported database platforms, see the org.eclipse.persistence.config.TargetDatabase class.